Trump Ties Immigration Demands To DACA Deal, Including Border Wall

 - Strengthen law enforcement by hiring 10,000 more ICE officers and 300 federal prosecutors

-- End visa overstays by establishing reforms to ensure their swift removal.
+- End visa overstays by establishing reforms to ensure their swift removal

 - Protect U.S. workers by requiring E-Verify and strengthening laws to stop employment discrimination against U.S. workers